prenli/FA/README.md

 Furthermore, make sure the Keycloak client to be used is defined in the file under resource.
 The default setting is:

-    "resource": "external-api",
+    "resource": "fa-clientportal",

-This default setting can be directly used, since the external-api client comes preconfigured with FA with public access type.
+This default setting can be directly used, since the fa-clientportal client comes preconfigured with FA with public access type.

+#### Roles

+To be able to login and use the Client Portal, a user must have one of the roles specified as "write-roles" or "impersonate-roles" in the *keycloak.json* configuration file.
+By default, the *keycloak.json* specifies the following roles from the FA Client Portal (fa-clientportal) keycloak client:

+* "write-roles": { "fa-clientportal": ["ROLE_CLIENT_ACCESS"] }
+* "impersonate-roles": { "fa-clientportal": ["ROLE_IMPERSONATE"] }

+Write roles give normal access to Client Portal, while impersonate roles force a view-only mode where a user can impersonate Contacts/other users.

+Furthermore, the data a user can view and modify in the Client Portal is limited by FA Back's APIs.
+Therefore, a user should also have sufficient view and modification rights from the FA Back (fa-back) keycloak client.
+FA Back comes pre-configured with two roles that may be used out of the box:

+* ROLE_CLIENT_PORTAL (view, modify, limited visibility)
+* ROLE_CLIENT_PORTAL_IMPERSONATE (view)

+Typically, you would combine ROLE_CLIENT_ACCESS and ROLE_CLIENT_PORTAL for a regular end-client user, and ROLE_IMPERSONATE and ROLE_CLIENT_PORTAL_IMPERSONATE for a supportive user that needs to be able to view the Client Portal from the perspective of an arbitrary end-client.

 #### CORS policy